 Despite their fundamental differences, extroverts and introverts are often drawn to each other.
-While they may be the yin to your yang, dating an introvert may bring about some unexpected challenges for you.
-Especially when you’re an outgoing person who loves talking to people and being surrounded by them.
+While they may be the yin to your yang, dating an introvert may bring about some unexpected challenges for you, especially when you’re an outgoing person.

 What Introverts Need In A Relationship